- Tragédie lyrique in 5 acts

 The score, though, must have seemed either startlingly new or shockingly fresh in the moribund context of French opera, almost unchanged since Lully produced Cadmus et Hermione 66 years earlier.
 Hippolyte et Aricie, Rameau’s first and easily best work, had provoked a furious quarrel between Lullistes and Ramistes; Castor et Pollux and Dardanus rekindled the fires.
 (Rousseau, later no friend to French serious opera, unfavourably compared Rameau to Lully, damning his works as “baroque”.)
 Rameau is musically livelier, more harmonically advanced, than anything in Lully, with a more Italianate singing style, full of runs and vocal display.
 The recit, though, is the stately tedium one expects from tragédie lyrique.

 Elements are familiar from Lully, but the aesthetic is defiantly anti-Lullian.
-The Italian’s operas are text foremost (hence the French aversion to music: nothing must get in the way of the clarity of the word); Rameau places music first.
+The Italian’s operas are text foremost (hence the 18th century French aversion to music: nothing must get in the way of the clarity of the word); Rameau places music first.
 The meagre plot is little more than an excuse for spectacle: Teucer musters his troops (I); the cavernous-voiced wizard Isménor summons up demons (II); Phrygians celebrate Iphise’s forthcoming wedding to Anténor (III); and deities visit the sleeping Dardanus (IV).

 Dardanus failed; houses were fully booked well in advance, but the public lost interest.
 In its first run, Dardanus was performed only 26 times, rather than the expected 40.
 Rameau and his librettist revised the work in 1744, without great success.
 The first two acts were largely unchanged, but the last three were completely rewritten.
 Admirers say it anticipates Gluck; it still remains dull.
 The chief musical additions are a quartet in the first act (expanded from a trio), “Il est temps de courir aux armes”, a masterly demonstration of counterpoint, ending in the thrilling (albeit too short) “Mars, Bellone, guidez nos coups”; and the scene “Lieux funestes” in the fourth.